dkeech/windowworldomaha.com-new/README.md

 # Window World of Omaha

+Note: this site has the email sender in breeze-child/includes/setup.php.
+The Sendgrid API key needs to be in wp-config or another env file.

 A Breeze theme repo using the Breeze Child theme.
 This repo contains all website specific files based from the public web root.
 The Breeze theme can be found in the standalone [Breeze Repo](https://github.com/trimarkdigital/breeze).

 ## Quick Start with Composer